suskin/template-stack-experience/wordpress-workload/go-templates/README.md

       `composition-no-install-hook`
     - With install-time template rendering: `composition-install-hook`
 * Lifecycle hooks (this is speculative): `lifecycle-hook`
+* Structuring the templates like a helm chart (this is somewhat speculative): `helm-like`

 ## NOT covered by the examples